nics-tw/petsard/docs/2024-01-05-Outlierist.md

 ## `Outlierist_IQR`: Identify outliers by IQR

-The data which is outside of the range of 1.5*IQR will be determined as an outlier.
+Data outside the range of 1.5 times the interquartile range (IQR) is determined as an outlier.

 ```python
 from PETsARD.Processor.Outlierist import Outlierist_IQR